Thinking in cocktail party: Chain-of-Thought and reinforcement learning for target speaker automatic speech recognition: Methodology

 Our CoT dataset is constructed based on LibriSpeech~\cite{LibriSpeech} dataset, which contains gender information, speaker information, and ASR transcription for each single utterance.
 As shown in Figure~\ref{fig:CotData}, since the reasoning structure required for TS-ASR is relatively fixed, a standardized data template is designed that includes five components.
 First, audio information describes the composition of the input speech, the number of speakers, and the total duration.
 Second, reference speech primarily records the gender of the target speaker.
 Third, the corresponding speech of each speaker is described by timestamps, gender, and a similarity level to the reference.
 Since the mixed speech is generated from single-speaker utterances, these information can be obtained from the source single-speaker speech.
 Fourth, the target speaker is then inferred based on the above information.
 In single-speaker scenarios, identification is straightforward, while in multi-speaker scenarios, gender and similarity level are jointly considered to reach a decision.
 Finally, the answer is the transcription corresponding to the target speaker.

 To compute similarity levels, we use CAM++~\cite{cam++} to extract speaker embeddings and calculate the cosine similarity scores between embeddings of each source speech and the reference speech.
-Then, these continuous scores in $[0,1]$ are mapped to five discrete levels $[1,5]$ via uniform quantization.
+Then, these continuous scores in $[-1,1]$ are mapped to five discrete levels $[1,5]$, defined as:

+where $s$ denotes the similarity score and $l$ denotes the similarity level.
+Specifically, the continuous score $s$ is multiplied by 5, rounded down to the nearest integer, and then shifted by an offset of 1 to map the result into the range from 1 to 5.
+For the few cases where $s<0$, the score is clamped to the minimum level of 1.
 This discretization prevents the model from focusing on insignificant numerical differences, thereby improving training stability and convergence efficiency.